VirgilSecurity/virgil-pythia-go/README.md

 > Use this flow only if your database was COMPROMISED.

 How it works:
-- Access your Virgil Dashboard and press the "My Database Was Compromised" button.
+- Access your [Virgil Dashboard][_dashboard] and press the "My Database Was Compromised" button.
 - Pythia Service generates a special updateToken and new Proof Key.
 - You then specify new Pythia Application credentials in the Pythia SDK on your Server side.
-- Then you use `UpdateBreachProofPassword` function to create new breach-proof passwords for your users.
+- Then you use `UpdateBreachProofPassword` function to create new breach-proof passwords for your users (you don't need to regenerate user's password).
 - Finally, you save the new breach-proof passwords into your database.

 Here is an example of using the `UpdateBreachProofPassword` function: